 I have two main academic interests: consciousness and computing in philosophy.

 My philosophical research revolves around two main projects.
-The first concerns the representational theory of consciousness and the role it can play in constructing a scientific explanation of consciousness (see my "Regimentation and the Science of Consciousness").
-The second project investigates the role of consciousness in grounding meaning, concepts, and non-conscious mental states (see my "Consciousness is Underived Intentionality").
+The first concerns the representational theory of consciousness and the role it can play in constructing a scientific explanation of consciousness.
+The second project investigates the role of consciousness in grounding meaning, concepts, and non-conscious mental states.
 Much of my work lies at the crossroads between the philosophy of mind and the philosophy of language.

 I'm involved in a number of computing projects that support research in philosophy: